from pathlib import Path

 # Validate input

-if fig is None and data is None and custom_prompt is None:
+and data is None

 raise ValueError(

-"Must provide either 'fig', 'data', or 'custom_prompt' to interpret"
+"Must provide either 'fig', 'data', 'context', 'focus', or 'custom_prompt' to interpret"

 )